Matherunner/hldoc/source/game.rst

 Randomness
 ----------

 The Half-Life universe is full of uncertainties, much like our universe at the level of quantum mechanics.
 Randomness in Half-Life is sourced in two ways: by means of the *shared RNG* and the *non-shared RNG*.
 These are custom written pseudo-RNGs that are powered by vastly different algorithms.
-The shared RNG is so named because it is computed by the game server and shared with the game clients, while the non-shared RNG is computed independently by the game server and clients with no sharing or synchronisation between them.
+The shared RNG is so named because it is computed by the game server and shared with the game clients, while the non-shared RNG is computed independently by the game server and clients without any kind of sharing or synchronisation between them.

 .. _shared rng:

 Shared RNG
 ~~~~~~~~~~

 The shared RNG code is open source and written in ``dlls/util.cpp`` in the Half-Life SDK.
 The shared RNG barely qualifies as an RNG given how it is used, and especially due to the fact that, given a fixed interval :math:`[l, h)`, the RNG only returns 253 possible values within the bounds, as we will explain below.
+The only uses of the shared RNG in Half-Life are related to weapon behaviours and bullet spreads (see :ref:`bullet spread`).

 For some context, a typical pseudo-RNG must be seeded prior to use, for a pseudo-RNG needs to have its initial state defined.
 To put it differently, let :math:`S_0` be the initial state of a typical pseudo-RNG.
 To use this RNG, we must first call a seeding function :math:`S_0 \gets \operatorname{Seed}(s)` with some value :math:`s`, which is often just the current unix timestamp.
 Then, the next pseudorandom number is given by :math:`x_0` where :math:`(S_1, x_0) \gets f(S_0)`.
 In general, the :math:`i`-th pseudorandom number is given by :math:`(S_{i+1}, x_i) \gets f(S_i)`.